Meet the Deans & Directors

 Dr. Sherri Cousin Davis, Academic Dean

 As Academic Dean, Dr. Sherri Davis is directly responsible for ensuring the success and overall quality and delivery of all College Transfer Programs (on both campuses) to include Health Professions, Social and Behavioral Sciences, Mathematics and Natural Sciences, Developmental Education, Health and Physical Education, Arts and Humanities, Dual Enrollment and Early College Initiatives.
-Dr. Davis has a Ph.D. in Educational Administration, a Masters degree in Education, and a Bachelor's degree in Communications.
-She began her tenure at Lawson State in 2001, and as such, has worked to not only extend program offerings at the college, but she has introduced many initiatives to support faculty development that encourages technology use in the classroom and the full inclusion of Blackboard experiences.
-Dr. Davis is also an educational consultant and trainer, a published writer, active presenter and a curriculum developer.
-Dr. Davis has several mottos that she lives by: "Never focus on the problem...focus on the solution."
+Dr. Davis has a Ph.D. in Educational Administration (from the University of Southern Mississippi), a Masters degree in Education (from Cambridge College), and a Bachelor's degree in Communications (from Hampton University).
+Dr. Davis began her tenure at Lawson State in 2001, and as such, has worked to not only extend program offerings at the college, but she has introduced many initiatives to support faculty development that encourages technology use in the classroom and the full inclusion of Blackboard experiences.
+Dr. Davis is also an educational consultant and trainer, a published writer, an active presenter and a curriculum developer.
+Dr. Davis has several mottos that she lives by that include: "Never focus on the problem...focus on the solution."
 "Negative thinking leads to negative behavior and holds no positive value in one's life.
 Shed it."
 "Excuses are just that...excuses....don't make them.
 Just do the work and success will soon follow."
 "I've never met a successful complainer."

 Dr. Karl Anthony Pruitt, Associate Dean of Liberal Arts & College Transfer Programs